dantegates/dantegates.github.io/_posts/2020-09-29-mlb-2020-postseason-projections.md

 ---

 Just over 6 months after the 2020 MLB season was postponed indefinitely and just under 3 months after the 60-game schedule was announced the 2020 postseason begins today.
-While MLB postseason results are often compared to a crapshoot, it doesn't stop us from trying.
+While MLB postseason results are often compared to a crapshoot, it doesn't stop us from trying to predict the outcome.

 In 2018 [I posted projections](https://dantegates.github.io/2018/10/22/world-series-projections.html) for the Dodgers-Red Sox series based on [an even earlier post](https://dantegates.github.io/2018/09/20/hierarchical-bayesian-ranking.html) on probabilistic ranking.